matthew-brett/teaching/_sources/optimizing_space.txt

     <...>

 Remember that a minimum is a value for which the values to the left and right are higher.
-So, the -8 value of :math:`t` is minimum (with a negative correlation value of -1), but the value at around :math:`t=44` is also a minimum, with a negative correlation value of around 0.2.
+So, the -8 value of :math:`t` is a minimum (with a negative correlation value of -1), but the value at around :math:`t=44` is also a minimum, with a negative correlation value of around 0.2.
 The value at :math:`t=-8` is a *global minimum* in the sense that it is the minimum with the lowest cost value across all values of :math:`t`.
 The value at around :math:`t=44` is a *local minimum*.

 In general, our optimization routines are only able to guarantee that they have found a local minimum.
 So, if we start our search in the wrong place, then the optimization routine may well find the wrong minimum.

 Here is our original 1 parameter cost function (it is the same as the version above):

 .. nbplot::